 What values do we place on the technological devices we use every day and what factors influence the decisions we make when we discard them?

 What's In My Stuff?
 Is a Sheffield Hallam University, Engineering for Life research network project, sponsored by the EPSRC (Engineering and Physical Science Research Council) and Harsco Metals.
 It is a collaborative project between Dr Hywel Jones and Dr Karen Vernon-Parry from the Material and Engineering Research institute (MERI) and Maria Hanson, Reader in Metalwork and Jewellery in the Art and Design Research Centre (ARDC).

-Visit the What's in My Stuff wesbite to learn more.
+Visit the What's in My Stuff website to learn more.